Get the ArenaCoach Desktop App

 Representation 0.4% #13 / 14

-Arcane Mage is a below-average ranged DPS spec in Solo Shuffle this week, holding a 56.5% win rate at 1,845+ rating.
+Arcane Mage is a below-average ranged DPS spec in the current Solo Shuffle data with a 48.9% round win rate.

 Strengths